“Sir Thomas More” by Hans Holbein the Younger

 For I acknowledge my transgressions: and my sin is ever before me.

-The 51st psalm of the Book of Psalms, is traditionally known as the Miserere, especially in musical settings.
+The 51st psalm of the Book of Psalms is traditionally known as the Miserere, especially in musical settings.
 Psalm 51 is one of the Penitential Psalms, composed by David as a confession to God after he sinned with Bathsheba.

-The psalm is a regular part of Jewish, Catholic, Eastern Orthodox and Protestant liturgies.
+The psalm is a regular part of Jewish, Catholic, Eastern Orthodox, and Protestant liturgies.
 It is the most often quoted psalm in the Eastern Orthodox and Byzantine Catholic Churches: “Have mercy upon me, O God”.

 Hans Holbein the Younger

-Hans Holbein the Younger worked in a Northern Renaissance style and is recognised as one of the greatest portraitists of the 16th century.
+Hans Holbein the Younger worked in a Northern Renaissance style and is recognized as one of the greatest portraitists of the 16th century.
 He also produced religious art, satire and Reformation propaganda.
 He is called “the Younger” to distinguish him from his father, Hans Holbein the Elder, an accomplished painter of the Late Gothic school.

-Holbein travelled to England in 1526 and was welcomed into the humanist circle of Thomas More, where he quickly built a high reputation.
+Holbein traveled to England in 1526 and was welcomed into the humanist circle of Thomas More, where he quickly built a high reputation.
 Later he also worked under the patronage of Anne Boleyn and Thomas Cromwell.
 By 1535, he was King’s Painter to King Henry VIII.
 His portraits of the royal family and nobles are a historical visual record of the court during the years when Henry was asserting his supremacy over the English church.

 Holbein’s fame is based to a large degree for his portraits have become cultural icons.
 He created the most memorable images of Henry VIII and Holbein’s portraits of other historical figures, such as Erasmus, Thomas More, and Thomas Cromwell, have made their portraits the official images for posterity.
 The same is true for a range of English lords and ladies whose importance is often only known through his art.
 Holbein has been referred to as the cameraman of Tudor history.
 In Germany, where he grew up and studied, Holbein is regarded as an artist of the Reformation and Humanism.